ISM6562-Big-Data/TEAM_DATA_MINERS/A2-Cassandra-Query-First-Design/Uber_Cassandra-Query-First-Design.md

 WHERE trip_id = ?;
 ```

-## CQL Queries to Address the questions
+## III Query Analysis: B) CQL Queries to Address the questions

 -- Q1: Load customer profile for a given user_id
 ```